bramble-lang/bramble-lang/design/TLC.md

 8. Conclusion: check if I can copy a struct with &str then try a 1hr timebox to change AST nodes from String to &str and see how far I can get.
 Otherwise, use the string arena (which is what Rust uses).
 Also take some time to think about the pros and cons.
+9. Did a quick test this morning to see how much work it would be and it's quite a bit of work making the changes.
+A couple things: 1.
+Vecs still are not copyable so everything with a Path would still need to be cloned.
+2.
+Deserialize creates dependencies and adds a lot of trait restrictions that have to be written out.
+Item 1 could be addressed by making a Path arena and all paths are stored there?
+Item 2 could probably be addressed by moving Serde to just be within the Project module and manually implementing the serde.
+10. What's the lesson that can be learned from this?

 # Canonical Path are critical make them obvious when needed
 1. In my code, its critical to know if a path is canonical or not and many parts of logic require canonical